micmejia/bible-dump/NKJV/Jeremiah/Jer 31.md

 Thus says the Lord: "The people who survived the sword Found grace in the wilderness-- Israel, when I went to give him rest."

 ###### 3
-The Lord has appeared [^a]of old to me, _saying:_ "Yes, I have loved you with an everlasting love; Therefore with lovingkindness I have drawn you.
+The Lord has appeared of old to me, _saying:_ "Yes, I have loved you with an everlasting love; Therefore with lovingkindness I have drawn you.

 ###### 4
 Again I will build you, and you shall be rebuilt, O virgin of Israel!
 You shall again be adorned with your tambourines, And shall go forth in the dances of those who rejoice.

 ###### 5
-You shall yet plant vines on the mountains of Samaria; The planters shall plant and [^b]eat _them_ as ordinary food.
+You shall yet plant vines on the mountains of Samaria; The planters shall plant and eat _them_ as ordinary food.

 ###### 6
 For there shall be a day _When_ the watchmen will cry on Mount Ephraim, 'Arise, and let us go up _to_ Zion, To the Lord our God.' "